NeuralgoLyzr/hackathon-23Oct/README.md

 ```

 ### `world-data-2023.csv`
 This is the dataset you will use for the hackathon.
 It contains information about various countries.
-This dataset has been cleaned and preprocessed, but contains missing values.
+This dataset has been cleaned and preprocessed, but contains missing values
 You may preprocess the data further as needed.

-The following columns are present in the dataset:
+The following columns are present in this dataset:
 - `country`: The name of the country.
 - `density_per_km2`: The population density per square kilometer.
 - `abbreviation`: The abbreviation of the country's name.